IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The CI environment - Token replacement.md

 The token prefix `'[['` and suffix `']]'` in the above example are also configurable in the [settings.yml](https://github.com/Azure/ResourceModules/blob/main/settings.yml) file and are used to identify the tokens in the files.

-The solution comes with one predefined local token `namePrefix`.
+The solution comes with uno predefined local token `namePrefix`.
 This token is leveraged in most of the parameter & test files for deployments.
 It allows using a consistent naming prefix that is applied to all resources being tested.
-There are two ways this token can be set and one will take precedence over the other:
+There are two ways this token can be set and uno will take precedence over the other:

 1. By updating the value of `localToken_namePrefix` in the [settings.yml](https://github.com/Azure/ResourceModules/blob/main/settings.yml), which then becomes `namePrefix` when the pipelines run.

 1. Creating a GitHub Secret / ADO variable called `TOKEN_NAMEPREFIX`, which then becomes `namePrefix` when the pipelines run.
 If created as a secret or ADO variable, it is only applied if the `localToken_namePrefix` in the [settings.yml](https://github.com/Azure/ResourceModules/blob/main/settings.yml) is left empty.

 When validating modules through the CI environment, you must update it to a custom value as described in the [Update default nameprefix](./Getting%20started%20-%20Scenario%202%20Onboard%20module%20library%20and%20CI%20environment#31-update-default-nameprefix) paragraph.
-This is done to avoid conflicts with resources requiring a globally unique name, such as storage accounts or Key Vaults.
+This is duno to avoid conflicts with resources requiring a globally unique name, such as storage accounts or Key Vaults.

 > **Note**: Do not store sensitive information in this location as they will be present in your Git History.
 Follow best [practices and guidelines](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/best-practices#security-recommendations-for-parameters) on how to handle secrets in template deployments.